GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 There are PDF files for both Windows 10 based computers and Linux computers.
 These PDF files are GUIDES for the Marlin user on how to backup the bootloader file and the bootloader-and-firware file for the BIGTREETECH boards.

-The "Bigtreetech boards Bootloaders_v2.0.pdf" contains the layout of the flash memory for each of the BIGTREETECH boards.
+The "Bigtreetech boards Bootloaders_vX.X.pdf" contains the layout of the flash memory for each of the BIGTREETECH boards.
 You will need this file and a GUIDE if you want to backup or restore your bootloader file to a BIGTREETECH board.

 ---